argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 image by default (see the [Dockerfile](https://github.com/argoproj/argo-cd/blob/master/Dockerfile) for base image and installed tools).

-You can either use a stock image (like ubuntu, busybox, or alpine/k8s) or design your own base image with the tools your plugin needs.
+You can either use a stock image (like busybox, or alpine/k8s) or design your own base image with the tools your plugin needs.
 For security, avoid using images with more binaries installed than what your plugin actually needs.

 ### Test the plugin